 2.1.2.
-Operating efficiency of turbines is a result of wicket gate opening and blade angle for a given head.
-As a result, there is a family of turbine efficiency curves for each project (or turbine design) for various head differentials.
-Operational decisions affecting turbine operations are based on efficiency curves for incremental changes in head, as provided by turbine manufacturers or empirical testing.
+Operating efficiency of turbines is a result of wicket gate opening and blade angle for a given head.3 As a result, there is a family of turbine efficiency curves for each project (or turbine design) for various head differentials.
+Operational decisions affecting turbine operations manufacturers or empirical testing.